wizcamp/wizcamp-realms-demo/session-guides/SESSION-10-instruction.md

 **By the end of Session 10, students will be able to:**

-1. **Define version control** as a system for tracking file changes over time and explain the problems it solves
+1. **Define version control** as a system for tracking file changes over time and describe common development challenges it solves
 2. **Identify key version control terminology** including repository, commit, branch, and push
 3. **Explain Git's role** as the most popular version control system used by developers worldwide
-4. **Demonstrate repository setup** by disconnecting from starter repos and creating personal repositories
+4. **Demonstrate repository setup** by disconnecting from starter repos and establishing personal project ownership
 5. **Execute the Git workflow** using add, commit, and push commands to save and share changes
 6. **Write meaningful commit messages** that describe changes clearly and concisely
 7. **Configure GitHub authentication** using the GitHub CLI for secure repository access
-8. **Define CI/CD concepts** including Continuous Integration and Continuous Deployment
+8. **Define CI/CD concepts** and explain the role of automation in modern development workflows
 9. **Explain GitHub Actions** as GitHub's automation platform for running workflows
 10. **Configure GitHub Pages** to host static websites from repository content
 11. **Navigate GitHub interface** including repository settings, Actions tab, and Pages configuration
-12. **Implement automated deployment** using pre-configured GitHub Actions workflows
+12. **Implement automated deployment** using GitHub Actions and understand how workflows manage build and release steps
 13. **Verify deployment success** by testing live applications and monitoring build processes
-14. **Share deployed applications** using public URLs and understand the deployment lifecycle
+14. **Share deployed applications** using public URLs and describe the full deployment lifecycle from push to live site

 ## Instruction

 **Instructor introduces key concepts students need to succeed:**

 1. **Version Control Philosophy** - Define version control as essential infrastructure for software development, emphasizing safety, collaboration, and history tracking
-2. **Git Ecosystem Overview** - Introduce Git as the industry standard, GitHub as the hosting platform, and the relationship between local and remote repositories
+2. **Git vs GitHub Distinction** - Explain Git as the version control tool and GitHub as the cloud-based hosting platform.
+Clarify how local repositories (in Codespaces) sync with remote repositories (on GitHub) via push/pull operations
 3. **Repository Ownership** - Guide students through disconnecting from starter repos and creating personal repositories for project ownership
 4. **Git Workflow Fundamentals** - Demonstrate the add, commit, push cycle as the foundation of version control workflows
-5. **Commit Message Best Practices** - Teach clear, descriptive commit messages as professional communication
+5. **Commit Message Structure** - Teach students the type(scope): description format for professional commit messages.
+Reinforce how this improves collaboration, history tracking, and automated tooling
 6. **Authentication Setup** - Show GitHub CLI authentication for secure repository access
 7. **CI/CD Introduction** - Explain automated processes as modern development practice for efficiency and reliability
-8. **GitHub Actions Overview** - Describe GitHub's automation platform and its role in deployment workflows
+8. **GitHub Pages Configuration** - Set up free static site hosting with automated deployment integration
-9. **GitHub Pages Configuration** - Set up free static site hosting with automated deployment integration
+9. **GitHub Actions Overview** - Describe GitHub's automation platform and its role in deployment workflows
 10. **Deployment Verification** - Guide students through testing and monitoring deployment processes
 11. **Project Configuration** - Review build settings and environment variables for deployment compatibility
 12. **Let's Go Live!** - Launch the hands-on mission to publish student games to the internet using professional development workflows